-Fort Henry is a well-established historical landmark located in Kingston, Ontario.
-The Fort and the point on which the Fort was built were named after Henry Hamilton, former Lieutenant-Governor of the Province of Quebec.
-Fort Henry continues its role as a museum and historic site to visitors from all around the world.
-It is an interesting place with many unique original pieces of uniforms, furniture and weapons.
-The landmark's guided tour includes loads of information about the city of the fort and a remarkable historical exhibit about the Enemy Aliens held in the Fort during the First World War.
+Here's The Rundown: Fort Henry is a well-established historical landmark in Kingston, ON.
+The fort and the point on which it was built were named after Henry Hamilton, former Lieutenant-Governor of the Province of Quebec.
+This historical place is an exciting destination with many unique original uniforms, furniture, and weapons pieces.
+The landmark's guided tour includes extensive information about the fort and a remarkable historical exhibit about the Enemy Aliens held in the fort during the First World War.
 The famous monument also hosts several special ceremonies and events all season long.
-Moreover, you will also see people representing the civilian population of the Fort as schoolteachers and soldiers' wives.
-The site even affords free admission for children under five years.
+Additionally, you will see individuals representing the fort's civilian population, such as soldiers' wives and schoolteachers.
+The site even offers free admission for children under five years old.
 Gift certificates are also available at Fort Henry.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Bellevue House National Historic Site is one of the well-known landmarks in Kingston.
-It gives an excellent tour full of history and exciting stories in both official languages.
-The historic house was the home to Canada's first Prime Minister, Sir John Alexander Macdonald.
-Bellevue House is distinguished by the non-symmetrical Italian villa style of its architecture.
-It is ideal for learning about how Canada was formed and how settlers first lived here in North America in the Olden days.
-The site consists of a museum and the original property where you can visit the whole house and its beautiful garden.
-It provides a truly memorable and historical backdrop for what will be among your most important and cherished photos.
-It also offers many different settings, water views, beautiful gardens and grounds.
-Visitors can enjoy the guided tour with a costumed servant to explore the heirloom and ornamental gardens.
+Here's The Rundown: Bellevue House National Historic Site is one of the well-known landmarks in Kingston.
+The historic site offers an excellent tour of history and exciting stories in both official languages.
+The historic house was the home of Canada's first Prime Minister, Sir John Alexander Macdonald.
+Bellevue House is distinguished by the asymmetrical architecture in an Italian villa style.
+Bellevue House National Historic Site is ideal for learning about how Canada was formed and how settlers first lived in North America in the olden days.
+The site consists of a museum and the original property, where you can visit the entire house and beautiful garden.
+The historic site provides a truly memorable and historical backdrop for what will be among your most essential and cherished photos.
+Bellevue House National Historic Site also offers various settings, water views, beautiful gardens, and grounds.
+Visitors can enjoy a guided tour with costumed interpreters to explore the heirloom and ornamental gardens.
 Bellevue House National Historic Site offers free admission for youngsters.

 Specialty: